Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint2/us05/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
+* **AC1:** The minimum and maximum team size and the set of skills need to be supplied by the HRM.
 * **AC2:** The number of collaborators(Min and Max) must be an integer and positive above zero.
 * **AC3:** The number Max size of collaborators must be an integer and positive above or equals a Min size.
 * **AC4:** The skills number size must be an integer and positive above a zero.